surifirstpin/biplus_documentation/docs/Views.md

 			"sql": "${TABLE}.STATENAME",
 			"summary": "",
 			"visualise": "true"
-		},
+		}
 ```
 - When **drilling on a measure,** the new query will show the data set that contributed to the measure.
-For example,  when drilling on a Revenue Account it shows the bonus-points.
+For example,  when drilling on a Revenue_AMOUNT it shows the bonus-points.

 ```
 {